kubeflow/website/content/docs/started/workstation/getting-started-macos.md

 ## Kubernetes appliance

-Similar to the Kubeflow appliance, the Kubernetes appliance is a virtual machine has a Kubernetes cluster already installed.
+Similar to the Kubeflow appliance, the Kubernetes appliance is a virtual machine that has a Kubernetes cluster already installed.
 After starting the virtual machine you will need to install Kubeflow.
 This option gives you full control over your Kubeflow setup.

 ### Minikube